diaboloshogunate/Caster/docs/readthedocs/Caster_Commands/Mouse.md

 - _5 by 20 kick_
 - _5 by 20 select 10 by 30_
 - _5 by 20 select 10_
-- _5 by 20 move, curse sauce lease 5, squat, 10 by 30 move, curse dunce lease 10, bench_
+- _5 by 20 move, curse north west 5, squat, 10 by 30 move, curse south west 10, bench_

 ### Rainbow